solid/team/tasks/in-person-meetups.md

 ## Responsibilities

-Members of the In Person Meetups Task are responsible providing resources to help in person Solid meetups around the world.
+Members of the In Person Meetups Task Force provide resources to help in-person Solid meetups around the world.

-## Task Members
+## Task Force Members

 This task is under the scope of the [Solid Practitioners Engagement Task Force](practitioners-engagement.md)